Be prepared when you and your family have medical needs.

 Health insurance for expats in the Netherlands

 If you’re looking for the most suitable Dutch health insurance, you’ve come to the right place!
-We work with multiple health insurers and compare on both coverage and pricing to provide you with a suitable health insurance.
-Please feel free to contact us any time for personal advice.
+We work with multiple health insurers and compare on both coverage and pricing to provide you with suitable health insurance.
+Please feel free to contact us at any time for personal advice.

 The Dutch health insurance

 When you live or work in the Netherlands you have four months to apply for health insurance.
 By law, everybody has to have basic health insurance.
 The start date of your health insurance will always be the day you registered or have started working in the Netherlands.

 The basic health insurance is statutory insurance and reimburses the costs for basic healthcare, such as general practitioner, pharmacy, and hospital stays, and is a statutory requirement.
 The government determines which reimbursements form part of the basic health insurance and sets up the own excess of €385,- a year (2019).
 This is a contribution you have to pay yourself in case of an insurance claim.
 Seeing your general practitioner are excluded from your own excess and therefore always paid by the insurer.
 For example some treatments and medicines are not.
 You can choose to add a voluntary own excess to your mandatory excess.
 This will reduce your insurance premium and will be possible in steps of € 100,- to a maximum of € 500,-.
 Children under the age of 18 do not have an own excess and there is no extra premium to insure them on your health insurance.

 There are two types of basic health insurance: in-kind policies (Natura) and refund policies (restitutie).
 With an in-kind policy you are opting to go to care providers with whom insurers have agreements on price and quality.
 If you go to a non-contracted care provider, it is possible you do not get the entire bill reimbursed.
 The reimbursement is in this case approximately around 50 to 80 percent.